deercreeklabs/tube/doc/protocol.md

 #### Client->Server Fragment Size Request
 Sent by client, immediately after the connection is established.
-An Avro-varint-encoded signed integer representing the client's desired fragment size.
+An zig-zag-varint-encoded signed integer representing the client's desired fragment size.
 1-5 bytes in size.

 #### Server->Client Fragment Size Request
 Sent by server, in response to the initial client->server fragment size requrest.
-An Avro-varint-encoded signed integer representing the server's desired fragment size.
+An zig-zag-varint-encoded signed integer representing the server's desired fragment size.
 1-5 bytes in size.

 ## Messages